-4.3.1 Firm-level
+4.4.1 Firm-level

-This part analyses variation in firms' access to external finance using firm-level measures.
+We first analyze variation in firms' access to external finance using firm-level measures.
 If liquid assets were beneficial because credit conditions deteriorated during the crisis, this effect should be larger for those SMEs that were more affected by a reduction of banks' credit supply.
 We use the age and the size of a firm to proxy for financial constraints at the firm-level.
 While SMEs in general require more lender screening and monitoring compared to large firms, younger and smaller SMEs typically require even more as they tend to be more opaque.
 Within the group of SMEs these firms should therefore have been more affected by a tightening of financial constraints (Almeida, Campello and Weisbach, 2004, Iyer et al., 2014).

 First, we split our crisis sample into young firms (less than 10 years old in 2006) and old firms (20 years or older in 2006) and estimate the regression for the longest horizon, i.e. we use fixed asset growth between 2007 and 2014 as the dependent variable.
 The results are presented in the upper panel of Table 3.
+On the left-hand side we present the results for the full set of SMEs in our sample and on the right-hand side for the subset of firms with volatile cash positions.
 For brevity, we only show the cash coefficients.
 The p-value associated with the F-test that compares the coefficients between the two groups is derived from a pooled regression in which we interact all variables with a dummy that is one if the firm is old.
-The results show that when comparing young and old firms, the coefficient is significantly larger for young firms.
-Quantitatively, a young and cash-rich SME had increased its stock of fixed assets by 14.5 percentage points more than a young and cash-poor firm by 2014.
+For both firm samples, the results show that when comparing young and old firms, the coefficient is significantly larger for young firms.
+Focusing on the full set of SMEs, a young and cash-rich SME had increased its stock of fixed assets by 14.5 percentage points more than a young and cash-poor firm by 2014.
 For old SMEs, this difference was only 6.8 percentage points.

 Next we split out sample of SMEs into small firms (firms in the lowest quartile of the size distribution) and medium-sized firms (firms in the highest quartile of the size distribution).
-The results (Table 3, lower panel) show that, as expected, the cash-investment sensitivity over the horizon 2007-2014 is also larger for small firms, with the difference statistically significant at the 10 percent level.
-Quantitatively, a small and cash-rich firm grew its stock of fixed assets by 18.8 percentage points more by 2014 than a small and cash-poor firm.
+The results (Table 3, lower panel) show that the cash-investment sensitivity over the horizon 2007-2014 is also larger for small firms.
+The difference is however less pronounced compared to young vs old: it is statistically significant at the 10 percent level for the full sample, but insignificant for the sample of SMEs with volatile cash holdings.
+The (somewhat) weaker differential effects for firm size are in line with earlier findings in the literature that show that firms are more likely to face financial constraints earlier in their life cycle when they typically lack stable cash flows and still have to develop a credit history (e.g. Haltiwanger, Jarmin and Miranda, 2013; Cloyne et al., 2018).
+Quantitatively (focusing on the full set of SMEs), a small and cash-rich firm grew its stock of fixed assets by 18.8 percentage points more by 2014 than a small and cash-poor firm.
 For medium-sized firms, this difference was only 12.2 percentage points.